andimarafioti/audioContextEncoder/README.md

 # Audio inpainting with a context encoder

 This project accompanies the research work on audio inpainting of small gaps done at the Acoustics Research Institute in Vienna collaborating with the Swiss Data Science Center.
-There is a [preprint of the paper](https://www.researchgate.net/publication/328600925_A_context_encoder_for_audio_inpainting) available now: https://www.researchgate.net/publication/328600925_A_context_encoder_for_audio_inpainting.
+The paper was [published at IEEE TASLP](https://ieeexplore.ieee.org/document/8867915) available now: https://ieeexplore.ieee.org/document/8867915.

 # Installation